 - Express Entry BC – International Post-Graduate

-A registration into the Skills Immigration Registration System is not an application to the BC PNP or a guarantee that a candidate will be invited to apply.
+A registration into the SIRS is not an application to the BC PNP or a guarantee that a candidate will be invited to apply.

 If a candidate is invited to submit an application to the BC PNP, he or she will then be asked to pay a fee as part of the online application process.

-The BC PNP reserves the right to make changes to the Skills Immigration Registration System without prior notice, including changes to the scoring grids, the length of time a registration can remain in the selection pool, and the number and frequency of invitations to apply issued.
+The BC PNP reserves the right to make changes to the SIRS without prior notice, including changes to the scoring grids, the length of time a registration can remain in the selection pool, and the number and frequency of invitations to apply issued.

 A candidate's registration will be assessed according to the scoring factors applicable at the time of submission.